‘A thousand candles can be lit by a single one.’

 - PayPal Donations: Accepting monetary donations shall need the provision of various possible ways.
 Mobile wallets like PayPal, Apple money are accepted worldwide.
 In case the donors wish to pay by NEFT or cheques, mentioning your account details is necessary.

 - Clear CTA: Your website can be a great way of converting visitors into volunteers who could join your mission.
 Clear and strong call-to-action buttons – like ‘Join Us’, ‘Donate Now’ on important pages shall grow your working-force and funding as well.

 - Photo Sliders: Use photo sliders to showcase the initiatives by your organization, or to share stories of people you’ve impacted.
 These can be a great way to appeal to a visitor’s emotion.

 - Video: Besides still images, videos can be effective to share key moments.
 Use videos to highlight issues and the steps taken by your organization to resolve those.
 Videos have a great potential to spread awareness.

 - Press Releases: Publishing your organization’s work in the Press is a crucial factor.
-Media is considered as a mirror of the society.
-It is a trusted source of information, which has a larger reach and greater impact on the society.
+Media is considered as a mirror of society.
+It is a trusted source of information, which has a larger reach and greater impact on society.
 Thus, maintaining a special section for Press Releases and News pieces on your website can help.

 - Social Media Sharing: Social Media is so very powerful to communicate with people.
 It has multiple portals by which you can connect with professionals and friends.
 You can share short and crisp updates about the activities of your organization.
 You can even conduct polls, receive feedback and suggestions about your work.
 Sharing links to your blog on social media can help attract visitors to your website.